 That’s how we call the configuration of a specific "Update type" (described below).
 By configuring the update behavior, we specify Drop Guard’s behavior in case of a detected update.
 You will adjust the branch for each update type, the process for failed patch and configure settings like testing behavior and git tags.

 This is how we call the well-known "risk levels", although in a broader sense.
 Check the Drupal.org page on the risk levels for more details.
-You may wonder why we didn't use the "risk level" term - the answer is that there are a couple of update types in Drop Guard which are not related to security risks at all.
-For example, you may have "Normal" or "Unsupported" updates for your projects.
+There are update types setting options in Drop Guard which are not related to security risks.
+For example, you may have "Normal" or "Unsupported" updates for your projects as well.
 Those, as well as security-related risk levels, are called the "Update types" in Drop Guard.

-The update job created by Drop Guard to process a single or a group of related updates, depending on the configuration.
-For performing actual updates Drop Guard creates update tasks which can be processed manually (by executing them from the interface), or automatically as soon as the update is detected.
+Tasks are the update jobs created by Drop Guard to process a single update, according to the configuration.
+For performing actual updates, Drop Guard creates update tasks which can be processed manually (by executing them from the interface), or automatically as soon as the update got detected.